arh-eu/gds-python-sdk/README.md

 You can use this method by specifying passing the `ws` descriptor, and by giving the `header` and `data` fields the values you have created.

-There is also a `callback` parameter, which will get called with the reply of the GDS.
-You can keep this `None`, in this scenario the response will be ignored.
+Since this is an asynchronous call, you should not forget to `await` it!

-Since this is an asynchronous call, you should not forget to `await` this response!
+The client will wait for a response and call the proper handler for it.
+If you receive an `Event ACK`, then the `event_ack(self, response, **kwargs)` method will be called.

 ```python